dahlbaek/datapackage-py/README.md

 # True
 ```

 Fixed!
 But not only a check operation is available.
-We could use `relations` argument for `resource.iter/read` methods to dereference a resource relations:
+We can use `relations` argument for `resource.iter/read` method to dereference a resource relations:

 ```python
 teams.read(keyed=True, relations=True)